pysco68/waveshare-hid/README.md

 NOTE: I'm using a BlackMagic Probe and GDB in the following to flash the firmware

 	arm-none-eabi-gdb main.elf

+NOTE: when flashing the display for the first time you must reset the "readout protection bit".
+Using a Black Magic Probe it can be done by issuing a `monitor option erase` command in GDB once attached to the target (bascially after `attach 1` and before `load` in the listing below).

 In the GDB console you can do the following sequence then: